-To provide vocational nursing services for patients in County health facilities; to assist physicians in physical examinations; and to perform less complex medical procedures as directed.
+To provide vocational nursing services in various programs in the Health and Human Services Department that support community public health efforts and perform less complex medical procedures as directed.

 SUPERVISION RECEIVED AND EXERCISED

-Receives general supervision from a Supervising Registered Nurse or other medical or public health supervisory staff.
-May receive technical and functional supervision from other medical personnel.
+Receives general supervision from assigned supervisory/management staff.
+May receive technical and functional supervision from other medical staff.

 EXAMPLES OF ESSENTIAL DUTIES

 Duties may include, but are not limited to, the following:

 Prepare patients for examination by a physician, including taking and charting vital signs and brief history of complaints; assess need for tests and equipment; and conduct tests as ordered.

 Read charts and other records to note condition of patients and treatments, medications, special diets, and procedures ordered by physicians; enter findings, as well as, treatments and medication administered, in patient's charts.

 Administer simple prescribed treatments, medications, and diagnostic procedures.